Billy’s Bar – a New York Institution

-Some Internet sleuthing has unearthed further information on Billy’s (the correct spelling it seems), a long-established Manhattan bar and restaurant.
-I discussed yesterday that a 1936 image showed 1800’s-era beer pumps on the back bar.
+Sleuthing has unearthed further information on Billy’s (the correct spelling it seems), a long-established Manhattan bar and restaurant.
+I discussed the bar yesterday, including that a 1936 photo of Billy’s shows 1800s-era handpumps on the back bar.

 Billy’s was founded in 1870.
-Initially it was on 1st Avenue approaching 56th Street, then on the southeast corner of that intersection, and finally three blocks south of that location, near 52nd Street.
+Initially it was on 1st Avenue approaching 56th Street, then on the southeast corner of that intersection, and finally moved three blocks south, near 52nd Street.
 Unfortunately it closed in 2004, a run of 134 years.

-The restaurant was noted for its American menu and was a haunt of families, major domos and celebrities.
-It will be interesting to see, on my NYC visit this weekend, if another restaurant is still on those premises.
+The restaurant was noted for its American menu and was a haunt of families, major domos, celebrities.
+It will be interesting to see, on my NYC visit this weekend, if another restaurant is still at the address.
 With a closing only 12 years ago, that is a possibility.
-Maybe the impressive wood bar is still there, by the way it was built of mahogany, not oak.
+Maybe the impressive wood bar is still there.
+By the way it was built of mahogany, not oak.
 And of the hand pulls, who knows…

-My speculation that in 1936 the bar’s furnishings dated to pre-Prohibition times is undoubtedly correct given the founding date in 1870.
+My speculation earlier that in 1936 the bar’s furnishings dated from pre-Prohibition times is undoubtedly correct, given the founding year is 1870.

-Food and restaurant writer Ruth Reichl reviewed Billy’s 21 years ago for the New York Times, here.
+The food and restaurant writer, Ruth Reichl, reviewed Billy’s 21 years ago for the New York Times, see here.

 Note re image: the image above was sourced from the Internet and believed in the public domain.
 All feedback solicited.